samirak93/iCXMedia_DS/readme.md

          1          5
 ```

-In terms of gender, the female children dominate cluster 1 and 2, while male children
+In terms of gender, female children dominate cluster 1 and 2, while male children
 dominate cluster 0.
-Cluster 3 has equal proportion.
+Cluster 3 has equal proportion of both gender.

-Until now, we could say that:
+Until now, we could conclude that each cluster has:

 ```
-Cluster 0: Mostly male children, aged around 12 Cluster 1: Mostly female children, aged around 18 Cluster 2: Mostly female children, aged around 12 Cluster 3: Equal proportion of children, aged around 8
+Cluster 0: High male children, aged around 12
+Cluster 1: High female children, aged around 18 Cluster 2: High female children, aged around 12 Cluster 3: Equal proportion of both gender, aged around 8
 ```

-In terms of classes, some of the finding between clusters are as below.
+In terms of `classes`, some of the findings between clusters are as below.

 ```
-Classes per cluster
+Total Classes per cluster
- Cluster  Classes
+Cluster  Classes  Total
 0        4          11
          7           5
          2           4